Thomas Massie: Early life, family and education

+Early career

+Founding of SensAble Devices Inc.

-In 1993, at MIT, Massie and his wife started a company called SensAble Devices Inc. He completed his bachelor's degree the same year and wrote his thesis, Design of a three-degree of Freedom force-reflecting haptic interface.
-In 1995 Massie won the $30,000 Lemelson-MIT Student Prize for inventors and the $10,000 David and Lindsay Morgenthaler Grand Prize in the sixth annual MIT $10K Entrepreneurial Business Plan Competition.
-In 1996 his company was reincorporated as SensAble Technologies, Inc., after partner Bill Aulet joined.
-It raised $32 million of venture capital, had 24 patents, and 70 other employees.
+In 1993, Massie and his wife founded a company, SensAble Devices Inc., that allowed users to feel digital objects that appeared on a screen.
+He completed his BSc the same year; his thesis was on the same topic, Design of a three-degree of freedom force-reflecting haptic interface.
+In 1995, Massie won the $30,000 Lemelson-MIT Student Prize for inventors and the $10,000 David and Lindsay Morgenthaler Grand Prize in the sixth annual MIT $10K Entrepreneurial Business Plan Competition.
+In 1996, his company was reincorporated as SensAble Technologies, Inc., after MIT's Bill Aulet joined him as a partner.
+He raised $32 million of venture capital, employed 70 people, and obtained 24 patents during his time at the company, which he sold in 2003.

-In 1996, Massie completed a master's of science degree (SM) with his thesis "Initial haptic explorations with the phantom: virtual touch through point interaction".

 Lewis County Judge Executive

 In 2010, Massie ran for Judge Executive of Lewis County.
 He won the primary election, defeating the incumbent by a large margin, and then beat the Democratic nominee by nearly 40 points.
-Massie also campaigned for then-U.S. Senate candidate Rand Paul, speaking to various Tea Party groups on his behalf.
+Massie also campaigned for then–U.S. Senate candidate Rand Paul, speaking to various Tea Party groups on his behalf.

 Massie resigned as Lewis County Judge-Executive effective July 1, 2012.